-James McMahon, “Marxism, Culture and the Measurement of Value”
+No. 2015/02: McMahon, ‘Marxism, Culture and the Measurement of Value’

 Various studies of mass culture use the Marxist labour theory of value to conceptualize how capital is being accumulated from cultural production and its broader social and immaterial dimensions.
 However, there is a significant methodological problem that lingers.
 The issue stems from the concept of economics and, more technically, the definition of capital.
 If economic value is conceptualized as a magnitude of productivity, theorists must follow through on a series of steps, both logical and empirical.
 Unfortunately, this basic assumption about the nature of capital creates an array of problems for the theorist that is interested to know, in more concrete detail, how the social relations of culture are theoretically relevant to capital accumulation.